Mikhail Karpeyev: Wartime service

-The following month, on 15 February, Karpeyev was again carrying out aerial reconnaissance, this time of retreating enemy forces along the Vistula Spit.
+On 15 February, Karpeyev was again carrying out aerial reconnaissance, this time of retreating enemy forces along the Vistula Spit.
 He made four sorties that day, again killing up to ten enemy troops.
 On 21 February, flying an Ilyushin Il-2, he attacked artillery positions, destroying two field guns, killing up to five troops, and starting a fire.
 On 11 March, again flying an Ilyushin Il-2, he led an attack on vessels southwest of Königsberg, bombing and sinking a barge.
 Karpeyev was then awarded the Order of the Red Banner, for courage and valour having successfully completed 24 combat sorties in the Ilyushin Il-2 against enemy units.

 Karpeyev continued to be heavily engaged with enemy forces over the following months until the end of the war.
-On 24 March 1945 he carried out a sortie in the region of Bregde, and despite heavy anti-aircraft fire, made five approaches to the target, destroying a tank, at least two artillery batteries, and starting a fire.
-On 16 April he flew four sorties, each time approaching at low altitude to attack enemy forces, despite heavy anti-aircraft fire.
+On 24 March 1945, he carried out a sortie in the region of Bregde, and despite heavy anti-aircraft fire, made five approaches to the target, destroying a tank, at least two artillery batteries, and starting a fire.
+On 16 April, he flew four sorties, each time approaching at low altitude to attack enemy forces, despite heavy anti-aircraft fire.

 Mission totals and reward

-By May 1945 Karpeyev had carried out 100 sorties in the Ilyushin Il-2 against enemy forces, and 85 nighttime bombing sorties on the Polikarpov Po-2.
+By May 1945, Karpeyev had carried out 100 sorties in the Ilyushin Il-2 against enemy forces, and 85 nighttime bombing sorties on the Polikarpov Po-2.
 He had also flown Polikarpov Po-2s on ten reconnaissance missions, and five to deliver food to partisan forces.
 He had flown 110 combat missions after being wounded, making a total of 310 combat missions.
 He had personally destroyed or damaged 15 tanks, 4 self-propelled guns, 27 transport vehicles, 17 field guns, and up to 20 carts and 17 residential buildings, killing some 200 enemy troops.
 He had also suppressed anti-aircraft fire from 40 enemy guns, started up to 50 fires, and flown 8 reconnaissance missions.
-On 29 June 1945 the Presidium of the Supreme Soviet awarded Karpeyev the title of Hero of the Soviet Union, number 8727, with the accompanying Order of Lenin, number 55021.
+On 29 June 1945, the Presidium of the Supreme Soviet awarded Karpeyev the title of Hero of the Soviet Union, number 8727, with the accompanying Order of Lenin, number 55021.